 At one point, experts believed that tramadol was not an addictive drug.
 It does not have the same chemical formula as opioids, which are painkillers that are associated with substance abuse and addiction.
 As a result, experts believed that people would not develop an addiction to tramadol, no matter how much they took.
 Later, researchers realized that it can indeed spark an addiction.

-In one study, published in the journal Drug and Alcohol Dependence, researchers demonstrated that tramadol works on the same receptors used by opioids.
-In this study, people with a history of opioid abuse were given either opioids or tramadol.
-The rates of use were similar, and the opioid users didn’t notice a difference.
+In one study, published in the journal Drug and Alcohol Dependence, researchers demonstrated how tramadol works on the body as an opioid analgesic.
+In this study, people with a history of opioid abuse were given either tramadol or high/low efficacy opioid agonists.
+The rates of use were similar, and higher doses of tramadol, like other mu opioids, act as reinforcers to those who abuse opioids.

 Studies like this showcased how someone addicted to an opioid could transfer that addiction to tramadol, and these studies prompted changes in how it was prescribed.
 At one point, the drug came with low levels of control.
 In some parts of the world, it didn’t even require a prescription.
 Once the risk of abuse became clear, rules tightened.
 Now, doctors must follow very strict rules to prescribe the drug, and people must follow similarly strict rules in order to get the drug.